Virtual Classes & Schedule

 To see a list of recorded past virtual classes available for purchase click here.

-Virtual classes offered this fall:
+Virtual classes offered this spring:

 Rashid Johnson: A Poem for Deep Thinkers